DOI-USGS/planetary-ard/content/tutorials/mosaic_json.md

     10

-Let's examine the kinds of assets we have for each DTM proudct
+Let's examine the kinds of assets we have for each DTM product

 ```bash